pyeventsourcing/esdbclient/README.md

 ### Read all events

 The method `read_all_events()` can be used to read all recorded events in the database in the order they were recorded.
-An iterable object of recorded events is returned.
-This iterable object will stop when it has yielded the last recorded event.
+It returns an iterable of events that have been recorded in the database.
+Iterating over this iterable object will stop when it has yielded the last recorded event.
+The received recorded event object are instances of the `RecordedEvent` class (see below).

 This method supports seven optional arguments, `commit_position`, `backwards`, `filter_exclude`, `filter_include`, `filter_by_stream_name`, `limit`, and `timeout`.